Sweetchuck/git-hooks/README.md

 1. Step into you existing package's directory (or create a new one with `git init && composer init`)
-2. Run `composer require 'sweetchuck/git-hooks'`
+2. Run `composer require --dev 'sweetchuck/git-hooks'`
 3. Then you have two option
-   1. Relay on the git hooks scripts which are shipped with this packag and implement the logic in your `./.git-hooks` file.
+   1. Relay on Git hooks scripts which are shipped with this package and implement the logic in your `./.git-hooks` file.
    2. Or create a `./git-hooks` directory and create Git hook files in it. (eg:
       `./git-hooks/pre-commit`)